gabriel-aplok/gabriel-aplok.github.io/_projects/aplok-guns.md

 He's handsome, isn't he? you can use them!
 ![](https://modbay.org/uploads/posts/2023-03/aplok-guns-mod-screenshots.gif)

-## License & Terms
-I **DON'T** authorize anyone to republish/reupload my work outside of my own links, or remove my own "linkvertise" link, or you'll see me.

-You have full authorization to make videos/promote my work, but **ALWAYS** use my original links or my YouTube channel link.

 ## Changelog (Updated on Mar 23)
 - Added: Gasmask for protection from nausea and poison.
 - Added: Mask filter and your recipes for Gasmask.